Oriental Shorthair Cat Health Issues & Prevention

 Lifespan Optimization

 Structure matters more than most owners realize.
 Animals thrive on predictability — changes in schedule, environment, or household membership are among the top stressors identified in veterinary behavioral studies.
-Include scheduled feeding times, exercise sessions, grooming, and quiet rest periods.
+Set up regular times for meals, activity, grooming, and rest.
 High-energy Oriental Shorthairs especially benefit from knowing when their exercise time is coming — it helps them settle during calmer periods.

 Veterinary Care Schedule for Oriental Shorthairs